mantidproject/www.mantidproject.org/source/index.rst

 ============
 The Mantid project provides a framework that supports high-performance computing and visualisation of materials science data.
 Mantid has been created to manipulate and analyse neutron scattering and muon spectroscopy data, but could be applied to many other techniques.
-The framework is open source and supported on multiple target platforms (Windows, Linux, Mac).
-It includes and benefits from many other open source projects
+The framework is `open source <https://www.mantidproject.org/Mantid_About.html#License_and_Distribution>`_ and `supported on multiple target platforms (Windows, Linux, Mac). <https://download.mantidproject.org/>`_ It includes and benefits from `many other open source projects <https://github.com/mantidproject/mantid/blob/master/DEPENDENCY_LICENSES.md>`_

 Development
 ===========
-Mantid is hosted on GitHub
+Mantid is hosted on `GitHub <https://github.com/mantidproject>`_.
+There are pages on `getting started with development <https://developer.mantidproject.org/GettingStarted.html>`_, `issue tracking <https://developer.mantidproject.org/IssueTracking.html>`_, and more on the development process, tools, testing, etc. on our `developer documentation <https://developer.mantidproject.org/>`_.

 Governance
 ==========